Gumboots a factor in drowning after boat capsize - Coroner

 Jamie Stephen Boniface was 28 when he went out fishing with friends James Anderson and Nathan Gorton at the Riverton estuary on September 9, 2018.

-The three men were in a motorised dinghy that spun around 180 degrees while Anderson, who piloted the boat, appeared to be accelerating along a plane.
+The three men were in a motorised dinghy that spun around 180 degrees while Anderson, who piloted the boat, appeared to be accelerating with the craft on the plane.

 The three men were thrown into the water before the boat capsized.